SoftwareAG/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 The files listed can come from various sources.
 They can be software images, configuration snapshots taken from devices, log files from devices or web applications uploaded from the **All applications** page.

 For each file, the name of the file, its owner, the file type (for example, image/bmp, text/csv), its size and the date when it was last updated is provided.
+When hover over particular file entry in the list, actions that can be performed are visible at the end of the row.
+You can also preview files by clicking magnification glass displayed next to file name supporting the feature.

+You can use filters or search input to look for particular file entry.
+By default files are sorted by file name, if another criteria should be applied, remove sorting by name applied to column and define own criteria for filtering the list.

 <img src="/images/users-guide/Administration/admin-files-repository.png" alt="Files Repository" style="max-width: 100%">

 #### To upload a file from your file system

 Click **Upload file** in the top menu bar.
-In the resulting dialog box, select a file to be uploaded.
-If you want to upload more than one file, click **Add file** to select another file.
-You may also delete a file before uploading by clicking the delete icon on the right of the file field.
+In the resulting dialog box, select files to be uploaded.
+You can also drop files into the drop area displayed within upload modal dialog.
+Then you can review the files within the list displayed and confirm the upload by clicking **Upload** button.

 #### To download a file from your account